plusjeff/how-to/README.md

 # Jeff's Notes

-Articles on how to do a variety of things, but mostly tech stuff.
+How to articles and notes on a variety of things, but mostly tech stuff.

 Access this site by going to [https://plusjeff.github.io/notes](https://plusjeff.github.io/notes)